AdaCore/gnatstudio/docs/users_guide/intro.rst

 especially well with AdaCore's tools, but can easily be extended to work with other tools by writing small plug-ing in Python.

-Here's a summary of the features of the GNAT Programming Studio:
+Here is a summary of the features of the GNAT Programming Studio:

 * :ref:`Multiple_Document_Interface`

   GPS uses a multiple document interface, allowing you to organize windows the way you want and organize your desktop by floating them to other screens or dragging them to any location.
-(GPS restores the desktop the next time it's restarted.)
+(GPS restores the desktop the next time it is restarted.)

 * Built-in editor (:ref:`Editing_Files`)